-Our experimental set-up is designed to represent a market-facing firm who designs a new product and wishes to bring it to market, but does not have ownership or control over all of the resources required to make that happen.
-The product is sufficiently new that the firm is, at least temporarily, a monopolist vis-a-vis its customers.
-The firm will send out a request for quote (RFQ) to multiple tier 1 suppliers.
+Supply chains formed for different purposes generally differ in their structural dependencies.
+For example, assembly operations in which an OEM must contract with at least one supplier for each of several components differ from retailers who can choose which portfolio of products to stock, and both of these differ from an OEM who contracts with a single tier 1 aggregator who in turn contracts with tier 2 supplier(s), etc. Our experimental set-up is designed to represent one common multi-tier supply chain context.
+An OEM designs a new product and wishes to bring it to market, but does not have ownership or control over all of the resources required to make that happen.
+The product is sufficiently new that the OEM is, at least temporarily, a monopolist vis-a-vis its customers.
+The OEM will send out a request for quote (RFQ) to multiple tier 1 suppliers.
 The tier 1 suppliers turn around and negotiate with their (tier 2) suppliers to get a better idea of their possible supply costs.
-The tier 1 - tier 2 negotiations end with an understanding of what they will do if they get the contract.
-Once their supply costs are known, the tier 1 firms respond to the RFQ and (potentially after some further negotiations) the supply chain forms when the market-facing firm selects a tier 1 supplier to do business with at an agreed upon price, and the tier 1 supplier selects a tier 2 supplier to do business with at their agreed upon price.
-We assume that there are sufficient economies of scale in supply that only one tier 1 and tier 2 supplier will be active in the final chain, along with the market-facing firm (and implicitly the suppliers to tier 2, as described below).
+The tier 1 - tier 2 negotiations end with an understanding of what they will do if they get the business from the OEM.
+Once their supply costs are known, the tier 1 firms respond to the OEM's RFQ, and then potentially further OEM - tier 1 negotiations ensue.
+The chain forms when the OEM selects a tier 1 supplier to do business with at an agreed upon price, and the tier 1 supplier selects a tier 2 supplier to do business with at their agreed upon price.
+We assume that there are sufficient economies of scale in supply that a single tier 1 supplier will be chosen by the OEM, and likewise a single tier 2 firm will be selected by the active tier 1 firm, so that the final chain consists of three firms (and implicitly the suppliers to tier 2, as described below).